523: Village of the Giants

 A reference to the 1968 song "Magic Bus" by the Who.
 (Thanks to reader TServo 2049 for this reference.)

-A little of the 1982 hit song “Mickey,” by Toni Basil, who just happens to be the woman dancing in this scene.
+A paraphrase of the 1982 hit song “Mickey,” by Toni Basil, who just happens to be the woman dancing in this scene (see above note).
 Sample lyrics: “Oh Mickey, you're so fine/You're so fine you blow my mind, hey Mickey/Hey Mickey.”

 “Some chicken, Nancy?”
 Yes, it is.